Planning for settlement day when selling

 Your lawyer or conveyancer will help

 Your lawyer or conveyancer will work with the buyer’s lawyer or conveyancer to make sure all the paperwork and payments are completed on settlement day.
-You will need to visit your lawyer or conveyancer before settlement to sign an authority for your lawyer or conveyancer to transfer the certificate of title.
+You will need to visit your lawyer or conveyancer before settlement to sign an authority for your lawyer or conveyancer to transfer the record of title.
 You will also need to provide information about your tax status and may need to sign a form about this.